A ‘particularly dangerous situation’ develops as wildfires rage in the West | KRDO

 CalFire warned that smoke from the wildfires is negatively impacting air quality for much of the region, advising residents to stay indoors if possible and wear a mask outside.

-Newsom proclaimed a state of emergency due to the fire in San Bernadino County earlier this week, and the California National Guard is deploying multiple resources to assist with wildfire response, including Blackhawk helicopters, 80 soldiers and a police company.
+On Tuesday afternoon, the Caruso family had less than 10 minutes to evacuate, Correia said.
+They left not knowing what would happen to their beloved home, which they had recently renovated, she said.

+They are now “trying to reconcile the fact that we lost every worldly possession that the kids have,” Correia said.
+“We’re just happy to have each other, that’s all that matters to us.”

-CNN’s Chris Boyette, Cindy Von Quednow, Melissa Alonso and Taylor Romine contributed to this report.
+CNN’s Chris Boyette, Cindy Von Quednow, Melissa Alonso, Zenebou Sylla and Taylor Romine contributed to this report.

 The-CNN-Wire